 Five ways tier 2 retail banks are responding to the fintech threat

 No industry is safe from the fast march of digital progress, and the banking sector is no different.
-In Europe alone, well over a thousand fintech companies have launched in the last decade and, as of 2016 according to Accenture, these same fintechs make up almost 7% of the industry's overall annual revenue.
+In Europe alone, well over a thousand fintech companies have launched in the last decade, and, as of 2016 according to Accenture, this same fintech makes up almost 7% of the industry's overall annual revenue.